Notifications

 Nitrogen dioxide, or NO2, is an air pollutant that can negatively affect human health and the environment.
 Exposure to NO2 can lead to increased risk of respiratory problems.
 NO2 also adversely affects ecosystems when it is deposited onto the ground, for example, through acidic deposition, commonly known as acid rain.

-This indicator reports on the concentration of NO2 from 2000 to 2022 and provides information on the variation across Alberta and how concentrations have changed over time.
+This indicator reports on the concentration of NO2 from 2000 to 2023 and provides information on the variation across Alberta and how concentrations have changed over time.
 This indicator also compares NO2 concentrations with Alberta’s Ambient Air Quality Objectives (AAAQOs), which set thresholds for air pollutants to protect human and ecosystem health.

 Nitrogen dioxide facts

 • Nitric oxide (NO) and NO2, collectively referred to as NOx, are gases produced during high-temperature combustion in air.
-Most NOx is emitted to the atmosphere as NO but is quickly converted to NO2.
+Most NOx is emitted into the atmosphere as NO but is quickly converted to NO2.

 • NO2 contributes to the development of other air pollutants, such as ozone, nitric acid and particulate matter.
 Near large cities, it contributes to smog which is visible as the brownish haze in the lower atmosphere.